schibsen/Speciale_Noter/Uge 1 (05.09-08.09)/Definitions.md

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z
+#A
+### Ablation study
+In general, an ablation study is a set of experiments in which components of a machine learning system are removed/replaced in order to measure the impact of these components on the performance of the system.

 # B
 ### Bi-class classifiers